irena-flextool/flextool-web-interface/README.md

 python manage.py runserver
 ```
 2. Point your browser to ``http://localhost:8000/flextool3/``
-3. If asked, log in with the credentials created in Setup.
+3. If asked, log in with the account created in Setup.

 ## Development

 Install `dev-requirements.txt` to get the Python packages needed for development.

 [node.js](nodejs.org) and [yarn](yarnpkg.com) package manager are needed to build the browser app.
-It is possible to dynamically build and load the front-end using `yarn serve` command.